oraziorillo/FakeNewsDetection/README.md

 - will build another model (undecided yet) and train it on the dataset;
 - will create any interactive or static plot needed in the data story.

-Together, they will:
+Tristan:

-- compare the results and choose the best model;
+- will compare the results and choose the best model;
-- put the textual and visual data story together on a web page;
+- will put the textual and visual data story together on a web page;
-- prepare a video presentation.
+- will prepare a video presentation.